prashant-gaur/linux-cpp-utils/README.md

 # linux-cpp-utils
-Code snippets or algorithms to solve typical issues
+Code snippets or algorithms to add or solve particular functional use-cases